binerogroup/documentation/openstack.rst

 =========

-Binero cloud runs on `OpenStack <https://www.openstack.org>`_ which is an umbrella ecosystem of open source software that together can be used to build public and private cloud infrastructure.
+Binero cloud runs on `OpenStack <https://www.openstack.org>`_ which is an umbrella ecosystem of open source software that you can use together to build public and private cloud infrastructure.

 Release
 -------